-In this application, voltage loop proportional gain KP value is higher than one.
-Therefore, it is normalized using the defined current, voltage base values with the pre scalar 32.
-For simplifying the calculations, the voltage integral gain (KI) is also scaled with 32, that means if a prescalar is used for P term in a control block, it must also be used for the 'I' and 'D' term in the control block since all the terms are added together.
+In this application, the voltage loop proportional gain KP value is higher than one.
+Therefore, it is normalized using the defined current, voltage base values with the prescalar 32.
+For simplifying the calculations, the voltage integral gain (KI) is also scaled with 32, which means if a prescalar is used for the 'P' term in a control block, it must also be used for the 'I' and 'D' term in the control block since all the terms are added together.

-To prevent the number overflows, PID output and 'l' output must be saturated to ± 32767 .
+To prevent number overflows, the PID output and 'l' output must be saturated to ± 32767 .

 The saturation limits for the PID output must be set at 1/32 of the original ± 32767 to account for the prescalar.
 Therefore, saturation limits are set at ± 1023 .
-Finally, after saturation, the output must be post scaled by five to bring it to proper scale again.
+Finally, after saturation, the output must be postscaled by five to bring it to proper scale again.